 Plates are mounted on the plate cylinder either by an adhesive backing or by other means, such as plate clamps.
 See Plate: Flexography.

-A third type of image carrier is called a design roll, which consists of a layer of vulcanized rubber applied as an unbroken “jacket” on the surface of the plate cylinder itself.
+The third type of image carrier is called a design roll, which consists of a layer of vulcanized rubber applied as an unbroken “jacket” on the surface of the plate cylinder itself.
 The imaging of the plate is commonly performed using high-energy lasers, which atomize the non-image portions of the rubber surface, leaving the image areas in relief.
 Design rolls, due to their seamlessness, are useful for printing continuous background patterns such as those found in packaging, wrapping, and other forms of decorative printing applications.
 They are also capable of higher print runs than conventional plates, with which they are occasionally used in tandem.
 (See Design Roll.)